From Rio to Rome, a battle for selfie supremacy | Malay Mail

-RIO DE JANEIRO, June 27 — Under the immense Christ the Redeemer statue that overlooks Rio de Janeiro and its picturesque Guanabara Bay, dozens of tourists jockey for position to get selfies with the stunning panoramic view illuminated by the setting sun.
+RIO de JANEIRO, June 29 ― Under the immense Christ the Redeemer statue that overlooks Rio de Janeiro and its picturesque Guanabara Bay, dozens of tourists jockey for position to get selfies with the stunning panoramic view illuminated by the setting sun.

 The only definite fail?
 Ending up with other tourists taking selfies in the frame.